flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - web annotations were mentioned; thought of two connections
         - [[peter hagen]] -> [[lindylearn]] https://lindylearn.io/ and specifically https://annotations.lindylearn.io/new/
             - social platform where you would find what other people are annotating and join the conversation
-        - [[chrome]] is also tackling this
             - provides a discovery layer for what others are reading and thinking about
+        - [[chrome]] is also tackling annotations
+        - [[worldbrain]], [[memex]]?
         - it seems like here we want to work more on the level of how to connect different annotation tools at a (federated?) layer
-        - [[worldbrain]], [[memex]]?
+            - perhaps what we need is an integration device at this layer, e.g. [[wikilinks]]
 - Timing
 -